SeanDrum/antistasi-docs-preview/reference/missions.md

 **Description:** Your headquarters (HQ) is under attack by enemy forces.
 You must defend Petros and the HQ location from the assault.
 This mission spawns automatically when HQ comes under threat.
 Success is critical—failing this mission results in severe penalties, including the potential loss of Petros.

+**How to Complete:** Enemy forces attack your HQ marker.
+You must defend the location and prevent Petros from being killed.
+The mission ends when either Petros dies (failure) or the attack is repelled (success).
+Player score is only awarded if combat occurs within 500 meters of the HQ.
+If you fail, you lose 90% of your money and HR, and Petros is killed.

 **Success:**
 - **Money**: -
 - **HR**: -